jadecobra/python_tdd_exercises/source/functions.rst

          ((), {})
        )

-* uncomment the last test to see it fail and the terminal updates to show an :doc:`AssertionError`
+* uncomment the last test to see it fail and the terminal shows an :doc:`AssertionError`
   .. code-block:: python

     AssertionError: Tuples differ: ((<class 'bool'>, <class 'int'>, <class 'f[307 chars]t'>}) != ()

-* update the test to make it pass
+* change the test to make it pass
   .. code-block:: python

        self.assertEqual(